A poor Google review is every business owner’s nightmare, especially if you think that the comments are unreasonable or fake reviews.

 While Google is getting more qualified at controlling reviews, with so many new reviews appearing each day, it’s hard to tackle them all.

-It’s is why it is a good idea to become familiar with Google’s review policy and understand if your review has high chances of being deleted or will remain on your Google listing forever.
+It’s is why it is a good idea to become familiar with Google’s review policy and understand if your review has high chance of being deleted or will remain on your Google listing forever.

 Here is a quick summary of a review content that Google does not permit: